nicobao/personal-notebook/001_opinionated_sw_project_development_framework.md

 - the time when they are concentrated on work and should not be interrupted
 - the time when they are off

+For every sprints there are:
+  - A leader
+  - A secretary

+The leader role is:
+- to make sure the process is respected
+- to lead the meetings

+The secretary role is:
+- to take notes during each meetings and push them on GitHub

+The identities of the leader/secretary are assigned successively to each team participant in turn.

 Every 3 weeks, at the end of the sprint for 1-2 hours:
 - We do a end-of-sprint meeting.
 - We close the issues, we discuss the problems.